Review 574: Tenet

 Christopher Nolan's direction is marvelous throughout.
 Filming many of the scenes (action or otherwise) in an amazing blend of wide, medium and close ups.
 The cinematography is gorgeous, the locations are splendid, the scenery is breathtaking, the score by Ludwig Goransson is spectacularly, pulse pounding and energy filled.
 The action scenes are a feast for the eyes

 Elizabeth Debicki is also vulnerable and lovely playing Kat even thought she's basically playing the same character that she played in The Night Manager.
-Inteligent, intuitive and manipulative
+Intelligent, intuitive and manipulative with a dry, gallows sense of humour Kat is someone who's use to getting what she wants in life but she's being held captive by Sator.

 Michael Caine also has a small role in the film playing British Intelligence officer, Sir Michael Crosby.
 A possible homage to his roles in 60s spy films such as The Ipcress File.

-Clemence Poesy, Himesh Patel, Aaron Taylor-Johnson and Martin Donovan round out the films cast with
+Clemence Poesy, Himesh Patel, Aaron Taylor-Johnson, Dimple Kapadia and Martin Donovan round out the films cast with

 5/5.